 One goal of Oregon’s marine reserves is to avoid significant adverse impacts on coastal communities and ocean users.
 It’s been four years since the first reserves went into effect, and new research is examining the ‘pulse’ of Oregonians’ perceptions of the reserves.
-Essentially, this research delves into Oregonians’ awareness, attitudes and perceptions about our state’s marine reserves.
+This research delves into Oregonians’ awareness, attitudes and perceptions about our state’s marine reserves.

-As part of the ODFW Marine Reserves Program’s ongoing human dimensions research a new study, Resident Perceptions of the Oregon Marine Reserves System, was conducted by Oregon State University faculty members Dr. Mark Needham and Lori Cramer, and graduate student Jennifer Johnston.
+As part of the ODFW Marine Reserves Program’s ongoing human dimensions research a new study, Resident Perceptions of the Oregon Marine Reserves System, was conducted by Oregon State University faculty members Drs.
+Mark Needham and Lori Cramer, and graduate student Jennifer Johnston.
 This research is essentially a replication of their earlier work conducted among coastal residents back in 2013.
 This new work focuses on the most heavily populated region of Oregon, along the I-5 corridor between Portland and Ashland.

 For reference, the Oregon coast is less heavily populated, with 5% of Oregonians (about 200,000 people) calling this region home.
 In contrast, the Willamette Valley (I-5 Corridor) is home to 82% of Oregonians (over 3 million people).
 These data provide an interesting contrast between the coastal areas (studied in 2013) and the population centers (studied in 2016).
 Three interesting outcomes of this research are reported below.
 You can also check out the full report here.

 1. Support tends to be positive, depending on where residents live